 When it attacks, if the owner of this card is the only one attacked, then instead it is all the other players who get attacked.
-If the owner of this card is one (but not the only) of the players attacked, then they are attacked with a total of 0; other players are attacked as normal.
-Players who are not the owner of the card this contact is sleeved in always get attacked for the full total of the owner of the card this contact is
+If the owner of this card is one (but not the only) of the players attacked, then they are attacked with a total in of 0; other players are attacked as normal.
+Players who are not the owner of the card this contact is sleeved in always get attacked for the full total in.

-Note that since the owner is attacked for 0 1, they automatically defend against the threat when attacked by it, and gain 2.
+Note that since the owner is attacked for 0 \(\mathbb{N} \), they automatically defend against the threat when attacked by it, and gain \(\delta \).